Wishaw: 18th to 20th century

-In 1801 the population of Wishaw was about 400 and that of the whole parish only 1,972.
-In the 1830s Lord Belhaven set up a distillery in Wishaw.
-Other nineteenth century industries included coal mining, iron and steel making, foundry work, railway-waggon building and fire-clay making.
-Wishaw grew dramatically in the 1830s, with railways and gasworks coming to the town, many collieries opening during this time period.
+In 1801, the population of Wishaw was about 400 and that of the whole parish only 1,972.
+In the 1830s, Lord Belhaven set up a distillery in Wishaw.
+Other nineteenth century industries included coal mining, iron and steel making, foundry work, railway wagon building and fire-clay making.

+Wishaw grew dramatically in the 1830s, with railways and gasworks coming to the town; many collieries opening during this decade.
 In 1840, the Old Parish Church was built.
-By the time the Caledonian Railway's main line came through Wishaw in 1848 it was a major mining centre fueling an important part of Scotland's industrial heartland.
+By the time the Caledonian Railway's main line came through Wishaw in 1848, it was a major mining centre fueling an important part of Scotland's industrial heartland.
 There were also factories for needle-work and tambouring, and confectionery.
-In 1848 Polish composer Frédéric Chopin visited Wishaw.
+In 1848, Polish composer Frédéric Chopin visited Wishaw.
 Chopin was entertained at Wishaw house and played there for the family, the Hamiltons of Belhaven (the event has been commemorated by local residents in the past).

-In the mid 19th century, the Coltness estate in the town was developed under ownership of the Houldsworths family, following the building of the Coltness Iron Company in 1837.
-The Jacobean style Coltness House was demolished in 1970, along with much of the historic estate, although the Category B listed Gate House on Main Street and Kenilworth avenue survives and until the early 21st century was used as a public toilet.
+In the mid-19th century, the Coltness estate in the town was developed under ownership of the Houldsworths family, following the building of the Coltness Iron Company in 1837.
+The Jacobean style Coltness House was demolished in 1970, along with much of the historic estate, although the Category B-listed Gate House on Main Street and Kenilworth Avenue survives and was used as a public toilet until the early 21st century.
 On 4 September 1855, the town was incorporated with the villages of Coltness and Stewarton to form the Burgh of Wishaw, with a population of approximately 5,000.
-Four years later, in 1859, St.Ignatius Parish Church was established, and the church built on Young Street, where it remains to this day.
-In 1882, Groome recorded that there were 5 schools in Wishaw as well as others in nearby villages.
+Four years later, in 1859, St.Ignatius Parish Church was established and the church built on Young Street, where it remains to this day.
+In 1882, Groome recorded that there were five schools in Wishaw, as well as others in nearby villages.